JoinCODED/WS-Dart-M8-Classes/01_classes/09_inheritance.md

 eating
 ```

-Here, we have a class for an `animal`, that for now can do one thing, which is `eating`, and we created one instance for a `dog`.
+Here, we have a class for an `animal` that can only do one thing for now, `eating`, and we created one instance for a `dog`.

-Now what if I wanted another instance for a `shark`, that has one extra functionality which is `swimming`, it is not convenient
-to add the `swimming` method to the `animal` class because not all animals can swim.
+What if I wanted another instance for a `shark` that has one extra functionality which is `swimming`, it is not convenient to add the `swimming` method to the `animal` class because not all animals can swim.
 It's also not convenient to create a new class just for `sharks` and rewrite all methods since they share a common functionally which is `eating`.

-The solution for this is by creating a `Fish` class that extends all methods from the `animal` class and then add whatever different method we need to add:
+The solution for this is creating a `Fish` class that extends all methods from the `animal` class and adds whatever different method we need to add:

 ```dart
 class Animal {